plinecom/py_exr_ffmpeg/README.md

 ```python:
                                       ).run(overwrite_output=True)
 ```
-If there is already a video file with the same name, we have a problem with it stopping, so we instruct it to force overwrite.
-If there is nothing special like that, just run() is fine.
+If there is a video file with the same name, we have a problem with it stopping, so we instruct it to force overwrite.
+If there is nothing special like that, just run() is acceptable.

 # advertisement
 digitalbigmo Inc. sells beautiful skin plug-ins and provides video VFX production services.
 If you are interested, please visit our web page.
 Let's work together.